dan-lee-odinson/coworking-with-claude/smart-ring-blog-skill/README.md

 - Brand-direct programs (Oura, Samsung) where available

 Fill in each `{{YOUR_*_LINK}}` placeholder in `references/brands.md` with the real tracking URL once you have it.
 Leave a placeholder in place if a program is still pending — the skill will flag it during drafting.

+> 💡 For a real example of how this affiliate-account stage actually played out — which AWIN programs got approved, in what order, and how Amazon links fit in — see [`PROJECT-SUMMARY.md`](./PROJECT-SUMMARY.md).

 ### 3. Set up your WordPress site